johnmee/johnmee.com/pages/my-au-pairit-reality.md

 So, before the star arrived, fairly late in the evening, around 9:30pm, the 'director' arrived at my door&mdash;hi, how do you do, I'm the director, may I see the room, ok, I'll be back&mdash;she came in and looked around and called in the cameraman.
-They looked around and discussed if the lighting was adequate, and chatted briefly to me.
+They huddled and discussed lighting and camera angles for a bit.
+Then turned to me.

 Before that moment, I was hoping to stay out of the picture altogether, but the director reassured me that it was Finnish TV and terrible odds of it ever appearing anywhere else in the world, especially since